‘Playboy’ Model Lexi Wood Flaunts Her Curves In Skimpy Black Bra On Instagram

 As a Playboy model, Lexi Wood is no stranger to stripping down to her bra and panties and posting racy pics to make her fans go wild.

-And that’s exactly what she did in her new Instagram post where she is featured wearing a black lacy bra that allowed her to flaunt her perky boobs.
+And that’s exactly what she did in her new Instagram post where she is featured wearing a black lacy bra that allowed her to flaunt her perky breasts.
 That’s not all, but she also displayed her well-toned abs to leave her fans’ jaws dropped.

-It wasn’t only the show of skin that made her fans crazy, as the model looked nothing short of stunning by wearing a full face of makeup, comprising a rosy-pink lipstick that accentuated her plump lips.
+It wasn’t only the show of skin that made her fans crazy, as the model looked nothing short of stunning by wearing a full face of makeup, comprised of a rosy-pink lipstick that accentuated her plump lips.

 She opted for a tinge of pink blusher to enhance her youthful appearance and used a pink eye shadow to make her blue eyes look brighter and more beautiful.
 Finally, she tied her brunette hair into a loose ponytail and looked straight into the camera to pull off a very seductive look.